AVMf/avm-bibliography/README.md

 # Welcome to the AVM Bibliography Repository

 This repository contains a BibTeX file for papers that have used or are related to the Alternating Variable Method (AVM).
-It was created by Phil McMinn and Gregory M. Kapfhamer, the researchers who created the open source AVM framework, [AMVf](http://avmframework.org).
+It was created by Phil McMinn and Gregory M. Kapfhammer, the researchers who created the open source AVM framework, [AMVf](http://avmframework.org).
 You are free to use any of the entries in this file if you are interested in citing one of these research papers in your own LaTeX document.